What Is a Bone Density Scan and How to Prepare for DEXA?

 Elmira Dunn

 A bone density scan, or DEXA scan, is a quick and painless procedure that measures bone mineral density to assess osteoporosis risk.
 Preparing for a DEXA involves wearing loose clothing, avoiding calcium supplements for 24 hours prior, and informing your technician about any recent medical procedures.
-For detailed information on our DEXA bone density scanning services, visit: Osprey PolyClinic DEXA Scan.
+Let's delve into this blog for detailed insights into DEXA bone density scanning.

 What Is a DEXA Scan?